koekvall/uniform_lmm_suppl/README.md

 The simulations and figure for the Introduction were done separately using the file `sim_fig_intro.R`.

-Figures can be created using the file `sec5_figures.R`.
+Figures can be created using the file `figures.R`.